 The Odd Angry Shot starred a strong male ensemble and provided a comic, sometimes moving, account of the Australian experience in the Vietnam war.

-Although the film is actually an adaptation of an autobiographical novel by a US Vietnam veteran by the name of Bill Nagle, who people assumed had been in the SAS.
-It eventually turned out he had been an army cook.
+Although the film is actually an adaptation of an autobiographical novel by an Aussie Vietnam veteran named Bill Nagle – who people assumed had been an SAS soldier – it eventually turned out he had been a cook.

 The film was largely shot at Canungra Land Warfare Centre in south-east Queensland (which is why much of “Vietnam” looks like the Australian bush).
 In preparation for their roles in the movie, the actors received weapons training at the Australian Army’s No. 1 Commando Base at Georges Heights in Sydney.